Trapped in a Trap: Coaxial Traps in Multiband Antennas

 Smarter Trap Placement: Sub-Resonant Tuning

 Classic trap dipoles place the LC circuit right at the higher band’s resonance.
-We prefer a sub-resonant approach: tuning the trap slightly below the higher band (e.g., 3.4 MHz for an 80m trap).
+We prefer a sub-resonant approach: tuning the trap slightly below the higher band.
+For example, an 80m trap may be tuned below the 80m operating range, such as around 3.4 MHz.
 This softens its effect, reduces arcing stress, and broadens impedance behavior.

 – Smoother impedance transition across both bands